-Easter Dirt Cake (Easy Dessert)
+Easy Easter Dirt Cake

-You’re going to love serving this Easter garden dessert cake so much that you may even make it the centerpiece of your Easter table.
+You’re going to love this Easter garden dessert so much that you may even make it the centerpiece of your Easter table.
+It’s got all the sweet layers that children and adults love, but the real draw for this dessert is the cute presentation!

-Assemble the layers and top with chocolate cookie crumbs so it resembles a garden of dirt.
-Then use Easter candies and a chocolate bunny to decorate with.
+Assemble the layers and top with chocolate cookie crumbs so it resembles a dirt garden, and then use Easter candies and a chocolate bunny to decorate with.
+This dessert recipe is perfect for Easter brunch or a family Easter dinner party.

 Technically this is more of a pudding dessert than a cake, but the flavors and display are still delicious and festive!

-- It’s make-ahead for easy entertaining.
+- It’s make-ahead for easy hosting and entertaining.

 - It’s easy to prepare and there’s no-baking or cooking.